 In the 1970s, investors could be forgiven for not hedging their natural “I was born this way” inflation exposure.
 There weren’t many ways to do so.
 One could buy gold, but when the client asked what else the investment manager had done to immunize their outcomes against inflation he could shrug and say “what else could I do?”
 But this isn’t the case any longer.
 Investors who want to hedge explicitly against the risk they have implicitly been betting on all along have many options to do so.
 And, in a low-return world, they don’t even have to give up much in the way of opportunity cost to do so.
 For now.

-So if the crowded trade unwinds…what will managers tell their clients this time?Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+So if the crowded trade unwinds…what will managers tell their clients this time?Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.